Do therapists love their clients?

 And here’s the thing:

+The challenge for clients is to discover ways to take in the love.
+To really feel loved inside.
 To find ways to feel filled up by the love of others (including the therapist) and to discover the healing power of self-compassion.
+Not easy, for many of us.
+But possible, over time and with repeated instances and real, felt experiences.

-It’s more about whether you can make use of that love, take it in and transform it – and when therapy comes to an end, carry it in your heart as a precious gift and reliable inner resource.
+The issue, you see, isn’t so much about whether your therapist loves you.
+It’s more about whether you can make use of that love, take it in and allow it to help transform – and when therapy comes to an end, carry it in your heart as a precious and reliable inner resource.
+It’s also about learning to connect inside of yourself with your love for your own “difficult” parts (including the hurt child inside of you that feels anger and shame and sadness etc).

-Because when you really feel love inside of you, and can take in the love that others give, then you don’t have to hunt for it in unhealthy ways.
+Because when you really feel love inside of you, and can also take in the love that others give, then you don’t have to hunt for it in unhealthy ways.
 And you’ll have more love to give out to others, to help make our world a more loving, fair and supportive place.

 Have you felt loved by your therapist?
 Was it hard to recognise or to take in?
 And were you able to use it to help you to accept and have compassion and love for yourself?
 And if you’re a therapist yourself, what are your thoughts on love in therapy: do therapists love their clients?